JebBarbas/easycolors/README.md

 # EasyColors

-Package that stores colors of the web and many popular css frameworks; it also has functions to manipulate them.
+Package that stores colors of the web and many popular css frameworks.

-Currently, it stores colors from `Web Colors`, `Bootstrap`, `Tailwind` and `Material`.
+Currently, it stores `Web`, `Bootstrap`, `Tailwind` and `Material` colors.

 ## Instalation